Canon 5D vs Panasonic FZ2500

 An illustration of the physical size and weight of the Canon 5D and the Panasonic FZ2500 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is notably smaller (18 percent) than the Canon 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the FZ2500 does not feature any corresponding weather-sealing.